escotoj/BankEcommerceBackendP2/README.md

   ## Credits
   Jose Escoto
-  Sequlize.org to understand the the BelongsTo and BelongsToMany methods.
+  Sequlize.org to understand the the BelongsTo and BelongsToMany, findOne vs findbyPk methods.
+  MVC class recordings to help with GET and POST route set up.

   ## Questions
-  must fill out each route to perform crud data search using req.body sequlize the data in the server.js
+ SQL errors on postman
+ Help with PUT and DELETE routes
+ Help with matching the Schema to the model/index.js

   [!link]